 Mystery of the Emblem's Hardin fell into despair after finding out that his longtime Bodyguard Crush and newly-married wife Nyna didn't truly love him back, leaving him open to be corrupted by the Darksphere.

-Genealogy of the Holy War's Arvis loved Deirdre so much he killed Sigurd out of fear that Deirdre might remember him.
+Genealogy of the Holy War's Arvis loved Deirdre so much he brainwashed her into loving him and killed her husband Sigurd out of fear that she might remember him.

 Blazing Sword's Nergal originally wanted to bring back his dead wife, hence his obsession with harnessing the power of the dragons and delving into dark magic.
 It eventually stole his soul and transformed him into the power-mad Big Bad of the game.
 Averted with Dorcas; he joins a gang of bandits to earn money for medicine for his Ill Girl wife, but you can have Lyn talk some sense into him, tell him that the wife is her protegé now and convince him to join her side.